 corner of Courtenay Dr.

 (across from Ashley River Tower)

 Course fee is $75 and includes the following:|

 Bring your own non-alcoholic beverage in a sports bottle or insulated coffee mug

 - There is no refrigeration or ice machine available at the classroom.

 - Hands-on hive visit with a beekeeper at a working honeybee hive is included in price - the hive visit is not conducted during the class; it is scheduled when weather is warm enough to enter a hive without harming bees (probably in mid-March).

-- 1 year mentor assistance from CABA members to aid you in getting started, for example, assistance selecting equipment, installing your first bee package, or assembling your hive
+- Mentor assistance - CABA members can aid you in getting started, for example, assistance selecting equipment, installing your first bee package, or assembling your hive.
+Some members request a small fee.

-- Those interested may wish to study to become certified as a SC Beekeeper.
-Review details about the written and practical exams offered by the SC Master Beekeeping Program.
+- We recommend you study to become a Certified SC Beekeeper.
+A written and practical exam are required.
+Review details about the SC Master Beekeeping Program.

 - CABA members agree to share email and phone with other CABA and SCBA members via private roster to facilitate club business and communications.We collect your current email address and telephone number at registration to contact you about course details.